 Here are a few shortcuts to help you judge the growth prospects of an improving company, or find a catalyst that can launch a company’s stock price upward.
-These short-cuts aren’t as good as doing your full due diligence, but they are extremely effective.
+These short-cuts aren’t as useful as doing your full due diligence, but they are incredibly effective.

 Because you’ll typically be investing in larger stocks with a following, you can use analyst sentiment to gauge future trends for the stock.
 Although there are inherent flaws relying on analysts’ buy/sell decisions, they are professionals who understand the company and industry very well.

-If multiple analysts make upward revisions regarding future earnings estimates, you can be fairly certain that economic conditions are improving for the company, and that a higher stock price will follow.
+If multiple analysts make upward revisions regarding future earnings estimates, you can be reasonably sure that economic conditions are improving for the company, and that a higher stock price will follow.
 A secondary indicator has to be used in conjunction with this.
-If earnings are upgraded but sales remain flat, the price increase may be a trap that won’t last long.
+If earnings are upgraded, but sales remain flat, the price increase may be a trap that won’t last long.